-SARomics Biostructures is a contact research organization (CRO) with a focus on protein crystallization, protein crystallography, and protein-ligand complex analysis services.
+SARomics Biostructures offers protein crystallization services, including protein-ligand complex crystallization and structure determination by X-ray crystallography.
 Our services are offered to the pharmaceutical and biotech industry as well as to academic groups from university from all continents.
 Crystallization and crystallography are the oldest methods for three-dimensional structure determination at atomic resolution.
 After the discovery of X-rays by Conrad Röntgen (Nobel Prize in Physics, 1901), the basic principles of X-ray diffraction were discovered by Max von Laue (Nobel Prize in Physics, 1914) and the Braggs father and son (Nobel Prize in Physics, 1915).
 Currently, X-ray crystallography and protein NMR are the only two methods, which provide atomic resolution tertiary protein structures for structural biology.
 The majority of entries in the Protein Data Bank (PDB) have been determined by X-ray crystallography and NMR spectroscopy.

 The company’s custom protein and protein-ligand complex crystallization and high-resolution X-ray crystallographic structure determination services (fee-for-service crystallography) include all steps required for successful crystal structure analysis.
 Within our gene-to-structure services, after cloning, expression and purification, and prior to crystallization, an accurate characterization of the state of the protein in solution is performed.
 Probably the most important requirement is a monodisperse solution of the protein at a given concentration, which means the solution should not contain aggregated or denatured material.
 Monodispersity may be assessed using dynamic light scattering (DLS).
 The protein should also be stable in solution within a certain range of pH and ionic strength (these values will be varied during crystallization screening).
 By other words, a proper characterization of the protein, including its solubility in solution, is critical for the success of the whole project.